How to Plant, Grow and Propagate Iris for gorgeous blooms for years to come. A great beginner plant for garden newbies.

 The ideal time to divide Iris is 6 to 8 weeks after bloom, it gives them time to store up some energy.

-Sometimes I am so busy at the time that is optimum to divide my Iris that I have to do it later.
+Sometimes you can be so busy at the time that is optimum to divide your Iris that you may have to do it later.
 Much later.
+Like Spring, when things are still a little bare and you can really see the base of your Iris plants.

 If you notice your Iris are crowded in the Spring, it isn’t too late, you can still divide them and get blooms.
-I show you How to Divide Iris In Spring so that you can still get blooms while keeping them healthy.
+I show you How to Divide Iris In Spring so that you can still enjoy their blooms while keeping them healthy.

 If you haven’t grown Iris before I would encourage you to give them a try.